2014-10-20

 cp -r anchovy fishes/anchovy

-- copies all the anchovy-related files from the folder ‘anchovy’rm
+anchovy-related files from the folder ‘anchovy’rm

 - removerm platypus.txt